 According to the EEOC, retaliation in the workplace is the punishment of an employee by his or her employer as a direct result of the employee reporting discrimination, harassment, or other unfair and unlawful practices in the workplace.
 Reporting an employer for certain actions (such as unlawful employment practices) is considered a “protected activity,” which means that it is illegal for employers to retaliate in any way against employees for taking these types of actions.

 AB-5: On September 18, 2019, California Governor Gavin Newsom signed AB-5 into law.
-The “gig worker bill” as it is called, could reclassify millions of California independent contractors, making them employees.
-This reclassification could change the entire employment landscape of the State of California.
+The “gig worker bill” as it is called, reclassified millions of California independent contractors, making them employees.
+This reclassification changes the entire employment landscape of the State of California.
 While many of the discussions have surrounded how Uber & Lyft will handle the new reclassification of its employees, the truth is that this legislation is more far-reaching than just these two companies.
 AB-5 has the potential to affect and impact most California companies, and some companies outside California that use independent contractors from the state.

-If you need to talk to a Los Angeles employment attorney regarding your specific situation, we urge you to call V. James DeSimone Law today and schedule a consultation.
+If you need to talk to a Los Angeles employment attorney regarding your specific situation, we urge you to call V. James DeSimone Law today and schedule a free consultation.
 Our intake team will meet with you personally to discuss the specific circumstances of your matter, and also how we might be able to assist you.
-Our intake team takes the time needed and special care with each new potential client to determine if, and how we can help.
+We take the time needed with special care with each new potential client to determine if, and how we can help.

 The information provided on this website is not legal advice and no attorney-client or confidential relationship is formed by use of the site or by submitting a contact form.